 I want to use this little plastic character that sits on my desk to do some "destruction" and curse somebody I hate but I can't bring myself to do it.
 I know nothing will happen but I don't know know, you know?
 This stuff's optional anyway so I opt out.

-Some more good news: many members of the Church of Satan are pro-choice, and often picket for women's reproductive rights.
-The Church itself doesn't take a stance on the subject but, naturally, encourages its members to think freely and independently.
+Some more good news: the Church of Satan is pro-choice, and often pickets for women's reproductive rights.

 Now, Anton Lavey doesn't say shit about listening to black metal as a Satanic thing but I figure he didn't say anything about all of these websites having to be stylised in black and red every fucking time either but I'm seeing a lot of that so… Each to their own?
 I spend an entire day alternating between Mayhem and Nattefrost and then every now and then listening to this song called "The Devil" for good measure.
 Mayhem and Nattefrost make me miss Selena Gomez but "The Devil" gets me feeling like I'm ready to be my best, and most Satanist, self.
 Do what works for you, I reckon.
 And by you, I mean me.